Security-Onion-Solutions/securityonion-docs/bpf.rst

 .. warning::

-   | Please note that Stenographer should correctly record traffic on a VLAN but won't log the actual VLAN tags due to the way that :ref:`af-packet` works:
+   | Please note that :ref:`stenographer` should correctly record traffic on a VLAN but won't log the actual VLAN tags due to the way that :ref:`af-packet` works:
    | https://github.com/google/stenographer/issues/211

 Troubleshooting BPF using tcpdump